 How Much is a Motorcycle Accident Case Worth?

 There is no definitive answer to this question of the settlement value of the average Maryland motorcycle accident cases.
-If anyone spends more time trying to figure out how to objectively understand the range of possible settlement and trial values for personal injury claims, I want to meet that person.
-I regularly track analytics on average financial awards for all types of accident cases, not just in Maryland but around the country.
-But the truth is that every case is unique making value comparisons very difficult.
-Moreover, the many motorcycle accident cases — including a large number of ours – are resolved with confidential settlements that are not reported.
+If anyone spends more time trying to figure out how to objectively understand the range of settlement and trial values for personal injury claims, I want to meet that person.
+I regularly track analytics on average financial awards for many accident cases, not just in Maryland but around the country.
+But every case is unique making value comparisons very difficult.
+Moreover, the many motorcycle accident cases — including many of ours — are resolved with confidential settlements that are not reported.

 A national study published by Jury Verdict Research found that the average verdict amount in motorcycle accident cases is around $575,000.
 By comparison, the median motorcycle accident case verdict is about $75,000.